seanstrom/Essays/importance-of-values.md

 ## Asynchronous Programming

-So far I've gone over many examples of how and why we should be composing our values with functions, but all of those examples were just simple computations.
-What if we have a computation that should be asynchronous, like reading a file, then we're faced with a constraint that doesn't allow us to naturally compose with the asynchronous function like we would above.
+So far I've gone over examples of how, and why, we should be composing our functions with values.
+Though all of those examples were just simple computations.
+What if we have a computation that should be asynchronous, like reading a file.
+Then we're faced with a constraint that doesn't allow us to naturally compose with the asynchronous function like we would above.

 ```coffeescript
 readFile './file', (err, data) ->